 Recognizing that fees serve no role in making communities safer and that they unfairly force people who come into contact with the courts to pay for a system that serves all of society, the Justice Index sets a goal of abolishing all court fees.
 No state has yet abolished all court fees, but one in three has moved to abolish some of the most pernicious fees.
 These include fees for appointed counsel in criminal cases and fees for a person's incarceration, such as per diem "pay to stay" fees and charges for the cost of meals and other basic necessities.
-North Carolina imposes a range of fees and other charges in criminal cases.
-These include fees for the costs of appointed counsel and for the costs of incarceration. "
+Nevada imposes a range of fees in criminal cases, including for the costs of appointed counsel and the costs of incarceration.
+It received partial credit because, in 2019, Nevada Assembly Bill 439 abolished a number of fees associated with juvenile court proceedings."

-Recommendation: North Carolina should abolish all fees.
-Short of that, it should abolish the most pernicious fees, including fees for appointed counsel and incarceration fees.
+Recommendation: Nevada should build on the success of Assembly Bill 439 and abolish all fees.
+Short of that, it should abolish the most pernicious fees, including fees for the cost of appointed counsel and incarceration.